esteban1905berrio/sistema-pedidos-react/README.md

 - "Find all enhancements in package ZI1008"
 - "Show me the source code of enhancement ZFII1008_1"
 - "What hook implementations exist in enhancement ZFII1008_1?"

+📦 Package Objects (con filtros avanzados):
+- "Get all objects from package ZMMI1229_0"
+- "Show me object inventory for package ZFII1008_0"
+- "What objects are in package $TMP grouped by type?"
+- "Get only classes and programs from package ZMMI1229_0"
+- "Show me objects created by author DEVELOPER in package ZFII1008_0"
+- "Get objects from $TMP created between 2025-01-01 and 2025-12-31"
+- "Show me CLAS objects by author SAP from package $TMP"

 ✏️ Modificación completa:
 - "Read class ZCL_TEST, create transport, lock it, add a BREAK-POINT